ErinaTheDummy/SwordToShield/Character_Creation/Classes/Priest.md

 ## Nature
 The nature order encompasses the protection of nature and the natural order.
-The nature order is lead by the goddess Nataluria.
+The nature order is lead by the goddess Wildrea.

 ### Order Spells
 You learn the following spells thanks to your order, these spells are always